sahanwijetunga/sahanwijetunga.github.io/_pages/cv.md

 Other
 ======
-* Contributed chapter (with Bhargava Kanakapura) to [Analytic Number Theory Exponent Database](https://teorth.github.io/expdb/blueprint/waring-goldbach-schnirelman-chapter.html) as part of Tao's 254A
+* Contributed chapter (with Bhargava Kanakapura) to [Analytic Number Theory Exponent Database](https://teorth.github.io/expdb/blueprint/waring-goldbach-schnirelman-chapter.html) as part of Tao's 254A, on Waring and Goldbach type problems, and Schnirelman’s constant.
 * Directed Reading Program with Elias Manuelides in Harmonic Analysis
 * Competed in Mathematical Modeling Competition